yj-jang-98/Faster-packing/README.md

 \end{aligned}
 $$

-and a pre-designed stabilizng controller
+and a pre-designed stabilizng controller (which is controllable and observable)

 $$
 \begin{aligned}